covcom/304CEM/01 Introduction to JavaScript/README.md

 exit
 ```

+### 2.1 Variables and Constants

+There are three ways to declare a variable in the latest version of JavaScript (ECMA6).

+1. Standard variables are _function scoped_ which means they are available anywhere within the function in which they are declared.
+These are declared with the `var` keyword.
+2. Immutable variables (constants) are also function scoped.
+These are declared using the `const` keyword.
+3. Finally, any variable declared with the `let` keyword is _block scoped_.
+This means the variable is only visible within its block (defined by curly braces).

+### 2.2 Test Your Knowledge

+1. locate the `input` variable declaration (just inside the `do` loop)
+  - substitute it for a constant by replacing the `var` with `const`, what effect does this have.
+  - now substitute a block-scoped variable by substituting `const` for `let`, what effect does this have?
+2. the array at the top of the script is defined using `var`.
+What happens if you make this immutable (use `const`)?
+3. Items are added to the array using its `push()` method.
+  - substute the [unshift](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/unshift) method.
+How does this change the script?

 ## 3 Linting

-JavaScript is a pwerful language and includes a number of powerful features but it also includes features that, whilst they may produce working code, will make your code difficult to read and debug!
+JavaScript is a powerful language and includes a number of powerful features but it also includes features that, whilst they may produce working code, will make your code difficult to read and debug!
 A **linter** is a program that analyses your scripts for _programmatic_ and _stylistic_ errors and will flag up anything that may cause problems.
 They define a _professional subset_ of the language and reject any code that doesn't meet that standard.

 There are a number of _linters_ available for the JavaScript language.
 The original one was written by Douglas Crockford (the author of JavaScript: The Good Parts).
 This enforced _his_ idea  of good JavaScript and was notorously not configurable!
 There are now a number of popular linters available, your choice should be based on what will run in your IDE as well as your personal preferences.
 The most popular linters are: